hjuutilainen/munkiadmin/README.md

 * Xcode 4 or later
 * 10.7 or 10.8 SDK (comes with Xcode)
 * Optional: [mogenerator + Xmo'd](http://github.com/rentzsch/mogenerator)

-# Important:

-Code is _not_ considered stable and production ready.
-If you wan't to run this on a production repo, make sure your backups are current or you have some other methods for going back in time.
-I'm using git version control on my test repos so I'll always know what was changed.

-You can continue to use your favorite text editor to edit pkginfo files and manifests.
-MunkiAdmin is designed to complement your current workflow and it doesn't require any configuration or changes to your munki repository.

 # Thanks to: